Haunted Places in America you Need to Visit

 Located in: New Orleans, Louisiana

 Further popularized by "American Horror Story: Coven," the LaLaurie Mansion is where Delphine LaLaurie owned and tortured numerous slaves after her third failed marriage sent her into a downward spiral.
-When the mansion caught fire in 1834, it revealed the horrible living conditions of the slaves.
-It's said those slaves are still haunting the home today.
+The horrible slave conditions weren't revealed until the mansion caught fire in 1834.
+Today, it's said to be haunted by the once-enslaved residents.

 The Stanley Hotel